twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/composable-streaming-with-suspense/post.md

 ---
 lastUpdated: "2025-05-19T08:00:00Z"
-description: "A look at two real-world UIs that rely on streaming with Suspense"
+description: "A look real-world UIs that rely on streaming with Suspense"
 ---

-# Streaming with Suspense
+# Composable streaming with Suspense

 One line intro, read writing blog post.